Best Time to Visit Tokyo

 Tokyo has tons of things to do all year long, and there's really no bad time of year to visit this beloved destination.
 However, each month brings its own unique array of activities and events that are worth planning a trip around.
 Here's a breakdown of the highlights around Tokyo every month of the year:

 February: You might be too early to see cherry blossoms, but the plum blossoms are in full swing in Tokyo starting in mid February.
 You can see the blushing blooms at Yushima Tenjin near the University of Tokyo, Hanegi Park in Setagaya Ward, and Koishikawa Korakuen near Tokyo Dome.
-While overshadowed by the cherry blossoms, the plum blossoms are just as rewarding to see.
+While overshadowed by the cherry blossoms, the plum blossoms are just as rewarding to see, especially since it's not as crowded as sakura season.

 March: In mid to late March, tens of thousands of tourists head to Tokyo for AnimeJapan, the country's largest anime trade show.
 Held at the Tokyo Big Sight exhibition center in the Ariake Minami district, the festival features a series of fun anime events for tourists.
 It gives anime fans a chance to meet the creators of their favorite cartoons, attend workshops, and even dress up as anime characters.